Mshv/FlightSearchSolution/README.md

 -Date format conversion

--Readme file - how to run your project
+-Readme file - how to run project

 -Total price rounded to 2 decimals